yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRT54G.rst

 /!\ '''NOTE:''' WRT54G V5 IS '''NOT''' SUPPORTED.
 IT WILL NEVER BE SUPPORTED.
 WE ARE SICK OF HEARING ABOUT THE V5!

-This version has switched to a proprietary non-Linux OS (!VxWorks).
+This version has switched to a proprietary non-Linux OS (WikiPedia:VxWorks).
 It appears from pictures that it is nearly identical to v4 with an updated rev on the processor, less flash (2 MB) and less RAM (8 MB).
 It is unknown at this time if v5 can be supported by !OpenWrt.

-==== WRT54G 3G ====

-/!\ '''NOTE:''' This device is not yet fully supported.

-This device seems to be a normal WRT54G with a cardbus.
-It's used by Vodafone for their 3G UMTS networks.
-The PC card is:

-{{{
-root@OpenWrt:/# cardctl info
-PRODID_1="Novatel Wireless"
-PRODID_2="Merlin UMTS Modem"
-PRODID_3="U630"
-PRODID_4=""
-MANFID=00a4,0276
-FUNCID=2
-root@OpenWrt:/#
-}}}

-Please use the [http://forum.openwrt.org/viewtopic.php?id=3276 Cardbus Support on WRT54G3G] thread or the [http://forum.openwrt.org/viewtopic.php?id=3220 WRT54G with 3G interface?]
-thread in the forum if you have more details.

-Please contribute useful information here.

-==== WRT54G L ====

-First reports are that it's a normal WRT54G v4 with 4 MB flash and 16 MB RAM which it runs GNU/Linux.

-See the [http://forum.openwrt.org/viewtopic.php?pid=15672 WRT54GL] thread in the forum.

 === Table summary ===